ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 ## open world game

-* dig up favicon - somewhere it got dropped
 * typing and linting
-* colors are good, position and rotation are not, I think we tried to extract types to help that
+* position and rotation work, but colors are broken - check player renderer
 * consistent map
-* deno lint over eslint
 * we need to keep our test timeouts short
 * we avoid mocks, and use real objects as much as possible